kisala69/kMods/README.md

 Not used, besides standard items.

-### VCF
+### CVF

 ![CVF](Images/CVF.png)

 #### Description

-VCF, or Control Voltage Filter, is a utility module for filtering incoming CV's based on a specified CV: values that are inside/outside specified range, will be removed.
+CVF, or Control Voltage Filter, is a utility module for filtering incoming CV's based on a specified CV: values that are inside/outside specified range, will be removed.

 Standard use case is to specify a CV range using **Min** and **Max** values, and then use the **Filter** parameter to remove some, or all, CV's from that range.